 Rubber Plant

 Rubber plant or Ficus elastica robusta have stunning stunning leaves that darken to deep burgundy with more light exposure and revert to green in low-light conditions.
-Rubber plants like to dry out between waterings.
-This is a plant that will be a show stopper in your home.

 Check out my Rubber Plant care post.